Young Harvest is an Empowering Youth Initiatives Round 1 project funded by the Commonwealth Department of Jobs & Small Business.

 Development sessions designed to empower youth and help them discover their individual, personal and professional attributes

-Participants were given ownership of the enterprises and the opportunity to make decisions about sales, marketing, how they farmed and their business ethics.
+Participants are given ownership of the enterprises and the opportunity to make decisions about sales, marketing, how they farm, and their business ethics.

 One to one support / mentoring with a Young Harvest team member to help young people set and work toward their employment goals and eliminating barriers to employment

 We deliver interesting group interactions to encourage young people to develop work place and life skills